LIVING IN RETIREMENT WI Health Insurance Companies May Extend Renewals

-BLUE CROSS BLUE SHIELD OF NORTH DAKOTA North Dakota to expand Medicaid coverage
+BLUE CROSS BLUE SHIELD OF NORTH DAKOTA Obama announces policy change for plans slated to be discontinued

 Those who qualify for Medicare and Medicaid face inflated expenditures and gaps in treatment